mpater59/tbd-workshop-1/tasks-phase1.md

        ![task9_1](https://github.com/mpater59/tbd-workshop-1/assets/32270817/0fc5ae98-3caa-436d-942d-1cb683c20c3a)

+       There are 2 subnets in our project.
+The first one (subnet-01) is used to ensure connectivity between nodes for Dataproc and Vertex AI Notebook.
+The second subnet (composer-subnet-01) is used by Cloud Composer.

     2. Description of the components of service accounts

         - 611727548048-compute@developer.gserviceaccount.com (iac) - This SA manages connection between GitHub and Google Cloud service, it is responsible for distributing the access tokens.